NelsonNX/guidebook-nxp-hk/how-we-hire/web-assignment.md

 - You are free to use any third party libraries
 - Source codes should be stored in Github as a public repository
 - You should provide a README explaining your work
+- For senior positions, you should provide sufficient automated tests to show the correctness of your system

     ##### Backend
     - It must be dockerized